 Legal land-based gambling in Arkansas is centered around the local racinos – Oaklawn Racing and Gaming in Hot Springs and Southland Park Gaming and Racing in West Memphis.
 The available casino options include slots, craps, blackjack, video poker, and roulette.
 If the new regulations are passed in November, Arkansas will get six additional casinos.
 However, this won’t change the legal status of online casino games, which are currently prohibited.
 As explained in the introduction, illegal gambling in Arkansas is defined in a way that makes it impossible for local iGaming enthusiasts to play on offshore casino sites.

-Competitive poker can be played at the Southland Park in West Memphis.
+Competitive poker can be played at Southland Park in West Memphis.
 The Oaklawn Racing and Gaming racino offers a game called Ultimate Texas Hold ’em, which is played against the dealer.
-Arkansas doesn’t allow house-games, and poker enthusiasts who participate in them may be fined between $10 and $25.
+Arkansas doesn’t allow house games, and poker enthusiasts who participate in them may be fined between $10 and $25.
 Regulated online poker isn’t available at all, and playing on offshore poker sites is illegal.

-As of now, state-sanctioned sports betting is limited to horse and dog races in West Memphis and Hot Springs.
+Prior to the new sports betting law, state-sanctioned sports betting was limited to horse and dog races in West Memphis and Hot Springs.
 The local facilities have been allowed to offer online betting in 2013.
 The Oaklawn Racing and Gaming racino’s online platform is called Oakland Anywhere, while Southland Park Gaming and Racing hasn’t launched its own service so far.

 Arkansas was the 11th state to legalize paid-entry DFS contests.
 The relevant bill, H 2250, was signed by Governor Asa Hutchinson in April 2017.
 DFS operators are required to pay an 8% tax on the revenue generated by users located within Arkansas state lines.
 However, the new regulations don’t contain any special consumer protections.